Signs Your Great Dane is Spoiled

 - Designated Spaces: Create specific areas for sleeping, eating, and playing.
 My Great Dane quickly learned that the living room couch was off-limits when I consistently redirected him to his comfy bed.

-- Structured Feeding Times: Set regular meal schedules instead of free feeding.
-This helps prevent food aggression and maintains a healthy weight.
+- Structured Feeding Times: Instead of free feeding, set regular meal schedules.
+This helps prevent food aggression and maintain a healthy weight.

 - Door Manners: Train your Dane to wait patiently before entering or exiting doors.
 This prevents dangerous rushing behaviors that could knock someone over.

 - Personal Space Rules: Teach your dog to respect physical boundaries.
-Despite their size, Great Danes shouldn’t lean on people or push past them.
+Great Danes shouldn’t lean on or push past people despite their size.

 Training Tips for Success: